axel883/windows-ai-docs/docs/convert-model-winmltools.md

 another_pipeline = make_pipeline(one_hot_encoder, linear_svc)
 another_pipeline.fit(X_heter, y)

 # Now, we convert, save, and load the converted model.
-# For heterogeneous feature vectors, we need to seperately specify their types for all homogeneous segments.
+# For heterogeneous feature vectors, we need to separately specify their types for all homogeneous segments.
 # The automatic code generator (mlgen) uses the name parameter to generate class names.
 another_pipeline_onnx = convert_sklearn(another_pipeline, name='OneHotLinearSVC',
                                         input_features=[('input', FloatTensorType([1, 2])),